OVERVIEW

 So South Africans can retire more comfortably.

-If you are a member of a qualifying retirement savings plan or fund, a once-off transfer of 10% or R30 000 (whichever is the lowest) of your retirement savings will be paid into your savings pot.
-The balance of your money will remain in the vested pot.
+If you were a member of a qualifying retirement savings plan or fund, a once-off transfer of 10% or R30 000 (whichever was the lowest) of your retirement savings was paid into your Savings Pot.
+The balance of your money remained in the Vested Pot.

-If you do not have any retirement savings, you will have to wait until you have saved and accumulated a minimum of R2 000 in your savings pot before you can make a withdrawal.
+If you did not have any retirement savings, you will have to wait until you have saved and accumulated a minimum of R2 000 in your Savings Pot before you can make a withdrawal.

-No additional contributions will be paid into your vested pot after 1 September 2024 and the money in it will grow with investment returns.
+No additional contributions will be paid into your Vested Pot and the money in it will grow with investment returns.

-However, if you change job, resign, are dismissed or retrenched you will be allowed to:
+However, if you change jobs, resign, are dismissed or retrenched you will be allowed to:

 • Transfer your money into another fund.